duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 This works fine for top level domains and subdomains for them.

-For example if you have `domain: :all` and you sign in at `asd.dev`, than you will be signed in also on `asd.asd.dev` and `asd.asd.asd.dev` and so on...
+For example if you have `domain: :all` and you sign in at `asd.local`, than you will be signed in also on `asd.asd.local` and `asd.asd.asd.local` and so on...
-Cookie will be with domain `.asd.dev` for all those sites.
+Cookie will be with domain `.asd.local` for all those sites.

 You need to know that some domains like `herokuapp.com` belongs to [Public Suffix List](https://devcenter.heroku.com/articles/cookies-and-herokuapp-com) so